oracle/terraform-provider-oci/website/docs/r/psql_backup.html.markdown

 * `last_completed_request_token` - lastCompletedRequestToken from MP.
 * `lifecycle_details` - A message describing the current state in more detail.
 For example, can be used to provide actionable information for a resource in Failed state.
 * `retention_period` - Backup retention period in days.
+* `source_backup_details` - Information about the Source Backup associated with a backup.
+	* `source_backup_id` - Backup ID of the COPY source type.
+	* `source_region` - Backup Region of the COPY source type.
-* `source_type` - Specifies whether the backup was created manually, or by a management policy.
+* `source_type` - Specifies whether the backup was created manually, taken on schedule defined in the a backup policy, or copied from the remote location.
 * `state` - The current state of the backup.
 * `system_tags` - System tags for this resource.
 Each key is predefined and scoped to a namespace.
 Example: `{"orcl-cloud.free-tier-retained": "true"}`
 * `time_created` - The date and time the backup request was received, expressed in [RFC 3339](https://tools.ietf.org/rfc/rfc3339) timestamp format.
+Example: `2016-08-25T21:10:29.600Z`
+* `time_created_precise` - The date and time the backup was created.
+This is the time the actual point-in-time data snapshot was taken, expressed in [RFC 3339](https://tools.ietf.org/rfc/rfc3339) timestamp format.
 Example: `2016-08-25T21:10:29.600Z`
 * `time_updated` - The date and time the backup was updated, expressed in [RFC 3339](https://tools.ietf.org/rfc/rfc3339) timestamp format.
 Example: `2016-08-25T21:10:29.600Z`

 ## Timeouts